AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

   -  (optional) UDP ports 4500 and 500.

 ..
 Note:: Aviatrix CloudN supports encrypted tunnels over TCP port 443.
 If you select TCP as the tunnel type for datacenter extension or site2cloud function, no UDP ports 500/4500 are required to be open.
 The advantage of selecting TCP as the tunnel type is to reduce deployment friction when building hybrid connectivity.
+In the current release for IPmotion, only UDP mode is supported.

 ..